Mark-Kramer/Case-Studies-Python/_build/02/the-event-related-potential.md

 Before we start any computations, let's import some modules and functions that we will use throughout the chapter.
 A module can be imported any time, but there are a few things that we know we will need straight off the bat.
 For clarity, it is best practice to import packages at the beginning.

 You will see that we have imported `matlab.pyplot` and can call any functions in the module with `plt.f()`, where `f` should be replaced with the name of the desired function.
-Hence, if we want to plot something, with would call `plt.plot()`.
+Hence, if we want to plot something, we would call `plt.plot()`.
 However, we will use that function so often that it will be convenient to import `plot()` directly without typing `plt` first.